Subd. 3. Bureau. "Bureau" means the Minnesota bureau of mediation services.

 Subd.
 11. Meet and negotiate.
 "Meet and negotiate" means the performance of the mutual obligations of public employers and the exclusive representatives of public employees to meet at reasonable times, including where possible meeting in advance of the budget making process, with the good faith intent of entering into an agreement on terms and conditions of employment.
 This obligation does not compel either party to agree to a proposal or to make a concession.

 Subd.
 12. Principal.
-"Principal" and "assistant principal" means any person so licensed by the commissioner of children, families, and learning who devotes more than 50 percent of the time to administrative or supervisory duties.
+"Principal" and "assistant principal" means any person so licensed by the state board of education who devotes more than 50 percent of the time to administrative or supervisory duties.

 Subd.
 13. Professional employee.
 "Professional employee" means:

 (a) any employee engaged in work (i) predominantly intellectual and varied in character as opposed to routine mental, manual, mechanical, or physical work; (ii) involving the consistent exercise of discretion and judgment in its performance; (iii) of a character that the output produced or the result accomplished cannot be standardized in relation to a given period of time; and (iv) requiring advanced knowledge in a field of science or learning customarily acquired by a prolonged course of specialized intellectual instruction and study in an institution of higher learning or a hospital, as distinguished from a general academic education, an apprenticeship, or training in the performance of routine mental, manual, or physical processes; or

 (b) any employee, who (i) has completed the course of advanced instruction and study described in clause (iv) of paragraph (a); and (ii) is performing related work under the supervision of a professional person to qualify as a professional employee as defined in paragraph (a); or

 Subd.
 14. Public employee.
 "Public employee" or "employee" means any person appointed or employed by a public employer except:

 (a) elected public officials;